-All students interested in admission to the PTA program are encouraged to submit their completed application early in the enrollment process which extends from May to August of each year.
-The next class will begin Winter 2019.
+All students interested in admission to the PTA program are encouraged to submit their completed application early in the enrollment process which extends from early December to late April of each year.
+The inaugural class will begin August 2019.

 To be eligible for admission, the applicant must have a minimum GPA of 2.5 in both science and non-science prerequisite courses and must have completed a minimum of 48 quarter units (or 32 semester units) at an accredited college or university.
 Admission is a selective and competitive process.
 Criteria used include: science and non-science, GPA, completion of subject requirements, interview, essay, recommendations, and observation/volunteer/work experience.